farrukh806/project-mgmt/README.md

-Simple CRUD application using React, Express
+Simple CRUD application using React, Express and GraphQL